 Use of the kitchen does not include using or consuming Club products and consumables such as paper towels, napkins, soap, cleaning supplies, etc. The Sponsoring member must provide all of these items needed for the private event.

-Except where otherwise stated above or as specifically approved by the Board, no event may extend after 11:00 pm (and clean up must be completed by 11:30 pm).
+Except where otherwise stated above or as specifically approved by the Board, no event may extend after 11:00 pm and loud music must end by 10:30 pm (and clean up must be completed by 11:30 pm).

 Please consider the possibility of inclement weather and plan accordingly, including the use of items such as tents or other outdoor shelter options.
 Large groups may not congregate in the indoor portions of the Club facilities.